Kernix13/csharp-JsonSerializer-example/README.md

 Consider `StreamReader` and `StreamWriter` classes to maybe create a .csv file.
 I just do not know why I would do that if I am creating a users.json file. `StreamReader` will give me the opportunity to use a `while` loop which seems to always be used with that class.

 I do not understand the lesson on `JsonSerializer.Deserialize` though I think it is vital to implement for for a full CRUD app.
+I plan to add it so that I can enable deleting and updating user objects.

 ### Module 1 code I want to include